rome/tools/website/docs/src/configuration.md

 }
 ```

-This configuration file enables the linter and formatter and sets the preferred indent style and width of the formatter.
+This configuration file enables the formatter and sets the preferred indent style and width.
+The linter is disabled.

 ## `rome.json`